 This avocado egg and olive oil hair mask has three super power ingredients that are extremely nourishing for the hair follicles.
 Let’s take a look at the benefits of avocado, egg and olive oil for hair!

 Avocado is the main ingredient in this hair mask.
 Packed with healthy fats, avocado is a natural moisturizing and hair conditioning ingredient.
-Its moisture content will also help moisturize and plump up dry hair.
-The nutrients in avocado including vitamin E will help stimulate hair growth as well as prevent hair loss.
+Its moisture content helps moisturize and plump up dry hair.
+The nutrients in avocado including vitamin E stimulates hair growth as well as prevent hair loss.
 The avocado in this hair mask will help make your locks silky, soft and shiny too!

 Rich in healthy fatty acids such as oleic and linoleic acids, olive oil is really nutritious for the hair and scalp.
-It will help lubricate dry hair and regulate oil in normal hair.
+It lubricates dry hair and regulate oil in normal hair.
 It contains vitamin E which is one of the best vitamins for hair growth.
-Olive oil also contains antioxidants that will fight off free radicals that are known to damage healthy cells and cause premature greying.
+Olive oil also contains antioxidants that fights off free radicals that are known to damage healthy cells and cause premature greying.

 Note: The measurements I used below are for mid-back hair length.
 In case you have longer hair (waist long or more) please feel free to double/triple the ingredients.
 For shorter hair, you can use halve the ingredients I used.
 Ultimately, it all depends on your hair length and thickness.

 How to make an avocado egg and olive oil hair mask

 - 1/2 avocado

 - 1 egg